CS-SI/Orekit/src/site/markdown/contributing.md

 [bug tracking system](https://gitlab.orekit.org/orekit/orekit/-/issues).
-If you have trouble qualifying the problem, talk about it on the [forum](https://forum.orekit.org/) first. **And remember: the more information we get, the easier we can reproduce and fix it.**
+If you have trouble qualifying the problem, talk about it on the [forum](https://forum.orekit.org/) first. **And remember: the more information we get, the easier the community can reproduce and fix it.**

 The bug tracking system is also the right place to report your feature requests.
 We do not promise you to take them into account, and even less to do it quickly, because we have limited human resources and our own priorities.
-But by expressing your needs in the tracking system, you leave a record of them and a contributor will be able to implement the feature when he will be available.
+But by expressing your needs in the tracking system, you leave a record of them and a contributor will be able to implement the feature when he or she will be available.

 <span id="improve-documentation">**Improve the documentation**</span>